deanagan/checkio-cpp/README.md

 # How To Run the Source
-1. Solutions are divided into folders with the story name.
-Change directory to one of these folders.
+1. Solutions are in the lib folder and tests in the test folder.
+One file per solution.
-2. To build only, enter `bazel build ...`
+2. To build only, enter `bazel build ...` or use the provided build script.
-3. To build and execute the tests in the test folder, enter `bazel test ... --test_output=all`
+3. To build and execute the tests in the test folder, enter `bazel test ... --test_output=all` or use provided test script.

 # Notes
-* When running on systems where you need to specify the exact C++ compiler version, you can add `--cxxopt=-std=c++14` e.g.<br/>
+* When running on systems where you need to specify the exact C++ compiler version, you can add `--cxxopt=-std=c++17` e.g.<br/>
     * Build Only: `bazel build ... --cxxopt=-std=c++17`
     * Build and Run Test: `bazel test ... --cxxopt=-std=c++17 --test_output=all`